 What is Motivational Interviewing (MI)?

-MI is an empirically supported communication approach developed by Miller and Rollnick (1991, 2002) to support individuals to enhance their motivation for change.
-Basic assumptions informing this approach to change hold that individuals have within themselves the motivation, needs, desires, reasons, and abilities to change.
+A basic assumptions grounding MI is that individuals have within themselves the seeds for change.
 Because it is natural to resist change when it is imposed on us, MI practice focuses on partnering with individuals so that they may recognize for themselves why and how they would make a change, should they choose to do so.
 MI skills and techniques are informed by the MI spirit rooted in partnership, evocation, acceptance and compassion.

 Why use Motivational Interviewing?